Lineblocs/site/app/docs/managing-numbers/manage-numbers.md

 You can add one or more tags to your number.
 Number tags can be used to add additional filters to your number.

 Number tags help you find groups of numbers based on common attributes.
-For example you may want to use number tag "West" if you know the number will only be used by agents in a western region.
+For example, you may want to use the number tag "West" if you know it will only be used by agents in a Western region.

 #### Number Call Flow